 Trivium is a bit-based stream cipher in the final portfolio of the eSTREAM project.
-In this paper, we apply the approach of Berbain et al. to Trivium-like ciphers and perform new algebraic analyses on them.
-We demonstrate a new algebraic attack on Bivium-A. This attack requires less time and memory than previous techniques which use the F4 algorithm to recover Bivium-A's initial state.
+In this paper, we apply the algebraic attack approach of Berbain et al. to Trivium-like ciphers and perform new analyses on them.
+We demonstrate a new algebraic attack on Bivium-A. This attack requires less time and memory than previous techniques to recover Bivium-A's initial state.
 Though our attacks on Bivium-B, Trivium and Trivium-N are worse than exhaustive keysearch, the systems of equations which are constructed are smaller and less complex compared to previous algebraic analyses.
 We also answer an open question posed by Berbain et al. on the feasibility of applying their technique on Trivium-like ciphers.
 Factors which can affect the complexity of our attack on Trivium-like ciphers are discussed in detail.
 Analysis of Bivium-B and Trivium-N are omitted from this manuscript.
 The full paper is available on the IACR ePrint Archive.

 Impact and interest:

 Citation counts are sourced monthly from and citation databases.

 These databases contain citations from different subsets of available publications and different time periods and thus the citation count from each is usually different.
 Some works are not in either database and no count is displayed.
 Scopus includes citations from articles published in 1996 onwards, and Web of Science® generally from 1980 onwards.

 Citations counts from theindexing service can be viewed at the linked Google Scholar™ search.

 Full-text downloads displays the total number of times this work’s files (e.g., a PDF) have been downloaded from QUT ePrints as well as the number of downloads in the previous 365 days.
 The count includes downloads for all files if a work has more than one.